 This realization, is a crucial step.

-As a consultant, who advocates for change — here are a few of the predispositions I’ve observed over the years:
+As a consultant who advocates for change for a living — here are a few of the predispositions I’ve observed over the years:

 - Supporters or Embracers.
 These individuals are generally open to change and feel excited to contemplate the future.
-They may not be the primary driver of change, yet are happy to see the possibilities and help things move forward.
+They may not be a primary driver of change, yet are happy to see the possibilities, are optimistic — and help things move forward.

 - Alarmists.
 For these individuals an impending change triggers intense feelings of urgency.
-This could lead to premature or risky career behaviors that negatively affect them longer-term.
+This could lead to premature or risky career behaviors, that could negatively affect them longer-term.
 (Such as quitting on a whim, etc.)

 - Dreamers.
-This group always manages to see the best in the current situation, even when there is overwhelming evidence to move on and accept some kind of change.
-(I would add there is a mild level of complacency operating here).
+This group always manages to see the best in the current situation, even when there is overwhelming evidence to move on and accept a change.
+(I would add there is a very mild level of complacency operating).
 Because of this perspective, they might miss opportunities to properly plan a place for themselves in the new “order” of things.

 - Aggressors or Terminators.
 These individuals feel anger when they are faced with an unexpected change.
 They may become a strong “naysayer”, vehemently opposing a change and could exhibit negative behaviors without reflection.